6 Common Phishing Scams to Avoid

 Clicking a link is dangerous when it reroutes you to a fake website.
 Websites may be designed to infect your computer with spyware which allows hackers access to personal information you enter.

 Use caution and try to visit only websites you know.
-Also, look to see if the web address begins with HTTPS; this indicates a website is secure.
+Also, look to see if the web address begins with HTTPS; this indicates a website is encrypted and more secure than those that begin with HTTP.

 Wi-Fi Networks